coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Benefit:** The deity gains the qualities of the undead type:

----No Constitution score.
+—No Constitution score.

----Darkvision out to 60 feet.
+—Darkvision out to 60 feet.

----Immunity to all mind-affecting effects (charms, compulsions, phantasms, patterns, and morale effects).
+—Immunity to all mind-affecting effects (charms, compulsions, phantasms, patterns, and morale effects).

----Immunity to poison, sleep effects, paralysis, stunning, disease, and death effects.
+—Immunity to poison, sleep effects, paralysis, stunning, disease, and death effects.

----Not subject to critical hits, nonlethal damage, ability drain, or energy drain.
+—Not subject to critical hits, nonlethal damage, ability drain, or energy drain.
 Immune to damage to its physical ability scores (Strength, Dexterity, and Constitution), as well as to fatigue and exhaustion effects.

----Cannot heal damage on its own if it has no Intelligence score, although it can be healed.
+—Cannot heal damage on its own if it has no Intelligence score, although it can be healed.
 Negative energy can heal undead creatures.
-The fast healing special quality works regardless of the creature's Intelligence score.
+The fast healing special quality works regardless of the creature’s Intelligence score.

----Immunity to any effect that requires a Fortitude save (unless the effect also works on objects or is harmless).
+—Immunity to any effect that requires a Fortitude save (unless the effect also works on objects or is harmless).

----Uses its Charisma modifier for Concentration checks.
+—Uses its Charisma modifier for Concentration checks.

----Not at risk of death from massive damage, but when reduced to 0 hit points or less, it is immediately destroyed.
+—Not at risk of death from massive damage, but when reduced to 0 hit points or less, it is immediately destroyed.

----Not affected by *raise dead* and *reincarnate* spells or abilities.
+—Not affected by *raise dead* and *reincarnate* spells or abilities.
 *Resurrection* and *true resurrection* can affect undead creatures.
 These spells turn undead creatures back into the living creatures they were before becoming undead.

----Undead do not breathe, eat, or sleep.
+—Undead do not breathe, eat, or sleep.

 **Suggested Portfolio Elements:** Death, undead.